Common causes of malnutrition in nursing homes

 The food and drink you consume have a direct correlation to your health, wellbeing and the quality of your life.
 However, as people age, their feeding habits and nutritional requirements change.
 It is important that family members know their loved ones’ dietary needs — especially when they move into nursing homes.

 Ensuring that nursing home residents have a nutritious and well-balanced diet is a critical part of care home service.
 Unfortunately, malnutrition tends to be all too common among elderly seniors in nursing homes.
-Basically, this occurs when the body does not receive proper nourishment and nutrients.
+This occurs when the body does not receive proper nourishment and nutrients.
 And while malnutrition can be attributed to physical and mental problems, it can also be linked to negligence in the nursing home.

 Common problems associated with malnutrition in nursing homes